IKoshelev/ko-command/README.md

 ```
 It will trigger command on click event.
 It will disable the button while the comannd is executing, if
 a promise is returned to track that.
 It will be disabled based on canExecute function if one is passed.
-*<a> links can't be disabled, but the command will still not be triggered if canExecute or isExecuting
+* '&lt;a&gt;' links can't be disabled, but the command will still not be triggered if canExecute or isExecuting
 forbids it.

 You can choose to trigger command on enter key